oneapi-src/oneDNN/README.md

 * Intel Xeon Scalable processor (formerly Skylake and Cascade Lake)
 * future Intel Xeon Scalable processor (code name Cooper Lake)

-DNNL detects instruction set architecture (ISA) in the runtime and uses just-in-time (JIT) code generation to deploy the code optimized for the latest supported ISA.
+oneDNN detects instruction set architecture (ISA) at runtime and uses just-in-time (JIT) code generation to deploy the code optimized for the latest supported ISA.

 > **WARNING**
 >
-> On macOS, applications that use DNNL may need to request special
+> On macOS, applications that use oneDNN may need to request special
 > entitlements if they use the hardened runtime.
 See the
 > [linking guide](https://oneapi-src.github.io/oneDNN/dev_guide_link.html)
 > for more details.